Ameobea/homepage/src/blog/speeding-up-webcola-with-webassembly.md

 This whole experience served to reinforce my confidence in the power of the modern web as a flexible and fully-featured application platform.
 You get all the existing benefits of instantly accessible content on any device written using rich and mature languages and tooling.
 You get integration with all other sites using common protocols.
 You get battle-hardened sandboxing and application-level security by default.
 And now, you get incredibly granular control down to individual CPU instructions - if you want it.
 And if you don't, you can import a library off of NPM and have a fully functional prototype running in a couple of hours.

-There's a reason I'm as obsessed with WebAsssembly as I am.
-It really feels like missing piece that we've been searching for to help fix the issues with the web and help it grow into the future.
+There's a reason I'm as obsessed with WebAssembly as I am.
+It really feels like the missing piece that we've been searching for to help fix the issues with the web and help it grow into the future.
 It hugely narrows the gap between the browser and the hardware making web applications as feel smooth and responsive as the native apps people love.
 The fact that it's still growing and improving (Wasm SIMD was stabilized less than a week ago at the time of writing this) makes this possible.
 As more Wasm features such as interface types and `anyref` continue to be built and deployed, it becomes even more powerful and gains exponentially more use-cases.

 For me personally, I got a huge amount of enjoyment out of tracing the whole thing through all the layers involved with making it happen.
 Rust -> LLVM -> WebAssembly -> `wasm-opt` -> Chromium -> V8 -> TurboFan -> Machine Code is a hell of a journey, and the fact that beautiful, optimized CPU instructions is the result is nothing short of amazing.

 I was also fascinated by how addicting this optimization work was!
 Seeing direct and measurable incremental progress is as good as it gets for this kind of work, and I was only able to stop once I couldn't scrape even the smallest additional improvement out of it.

 But what's most important was that it all had a purpose!
 This wasn't optimizing an algorithm to theoretical perfection for its own sake.
-Every bit of performance improvement made the visualization itself more pleasnt to use and provided a better experience to users on all kinds of devices.
+Every bit of performance improvement made the visualization itself more pleasant to use and provided a better experience to users on all kinds of devices.
 I can drag around the nodes and watch them balance with each other and reach a locally optimal arrangement and know that underneath it all, my carefully crafted code was spinning away in my computer's CPU.

 ----